arthur-ai/bench/docs/source/scoring.md

 #### `hedging_language`

 The Hedging Language scoring method evaluates whether a candidate response is similar to generic hedging language used by an LLM ("As an AI language model, I don't have personal opinions, emotions, or beliefs").
-Each row of the Test Run will receive a binary 0, indicating hedging language *not* used, or 1, indicating hedging language used.
-These binary values are determined based on the BERTScore between the candidate response and the hedging language - if the similarity is below a threshold, the score is 0, and otherwise if the similarity is above the threshold, the score is 1.
-The threshold we use by default with this scorer is calibrated to the empirical distribution of BERTScore on hedging language overall.
+Each row of the Test Run will receive a score between 0.0 and 1.0 indicating the extent to which hedging language is detected in the response (using BERTScore similarity to the target hedging phrase).
+A score above 0.5 typically suggests the model output contains hedging language.

 ### Lexicon-Based Scoring Methods